7Bitrot/can-i-ignore-scripts/README.md

 # can-i-ignore-scripts

-A service and cli to analyze your dependencies and check what'll break when you switch from `npm ci` to `npm ci --ignore-scripts`
+A cli to analyze your dependencies and check what could break when you switch from `npm ci` to `npm ci --ignore-scripts`

 Read more in [this blog post](https://dev.to/naugtur/get-safe-and-remain-productive-with-can-i-ignore-scripts-2ddc)

-> The advice provided by this tool is only to help figure out which scripts ahould make the short list.
-In terms of security - every script you're already running for months is fine.
-What you want to avoid is running this malicious script that someone just added to a new version of your dependency that wasn't there.
-And for that, `--ignore-scripts` is the remedy.
+Use [@lavamoat/allow-scripts](https://www.npmjs.com/package/@lavamoat/allow-scripts) to manage your lifecycle allowlist and not get tricked into running malicious scripts.

 ## Usage